Nexmo/nexmo-developer/_documentation/en/concepts/guides/openapi.md

 # OpenAPI

 [OpenAPI](https://www.openapis.org/) is an industry standard specification for describing APIs.
-At Nexmo, we use OpenAPI to describe all our APIs, and we make those specifications publicly available too.
+We use OpenAPI to describe all our APIs, and we make those specifications publicly available too.

 ## Finding an OpenAPI Specification